11+ Hotel Brands that Take Cash (Updated 2023)

-Fewer hotels take cash today than before, but don’t fear – there are still plenty of options.
-You can travel without using a credit card (or prepaid card, gift cards, or money order) to pay for your hotel room with some planning and organization.
+Fewer hotels take cash payments today than before, but don’t fear – there are still plenty of options.
+You can travel without using a credit card (or prepaid card, gift cards, money order) to pay for your hotel room.
+It just takes some planning and organization.

-There are plenty of reasons you might not want to use a credit card for a hotel.
-Whether it’s due to using a cash envelope budgeting system (or cash envelope wallet) or your credit score won’t allow you to get a credit card, you can still find ways to travel without putting everything on a credit card.
+There are plenty of reasons you might not want to use a credit card for a hotel in the United States.
+Maybe it’s due to using cash envelopes (or cash envelope wallet).
+Or, your credit score won’t allow you to get a credit card, or you just want to avoid credit card payments.
+No matter the reason, you can still find ways to travel without putting everything on a credit card.

 Why do Hotels Require Credit Cards?

-First, let’s have a quick chat about why hotels require credit cards like American Express or Visa credit cards to book a room.
+First, let’s have a quick chat about why hotels require credit cards like American Express or Visa credit cards to book guest rooms.
 There are several good reasons why they request them, which even affects paying cash for a hotel stay.

 Hotels have a lot of liabilities when renting rooms or their meeting space – much like landlords or car rental companies do.
 There’s a chance you might trash the place or take off with some expensive bathrobes (I can’t say I blame them, who doesn’t love a fluffy bathrobe?).

 Requiring a credit card at check-in helps them recoup their expenses if you clean them out of their super soft bathrobes or throw a rager in the fitness center or meeting room.
 Other reasons include:

 - Their booking software might not accept non-credit card reservations